joncombe/django-website-coverpage/README.md

 'websitecoverpage.context_processor.websitecoverpage'
 ```

-Add the following to your settings.py:
+Optionally add the following to your settings.py:
 ```
 # The following are defaults, change them if you need to,
 # i.e. if you are happy with the defaults, you don't need